ByteOtter/journey/content/posts/perl/index.md

 # ...
 ```

-Nice and straight forward isn't it?
+Nice and straight forward, isn't it?
 Yes it is!
-And its mostly used for built-in subroutines but can be used for custom ones as well.
+And it's mostly used for built-in subroutines but can be used for custom ones as well.

-Though what I did *not* know is this:
+Though, what I did *not* know is this:

 **If you use it for custom subroutines, you must declare them before usage.**